 You’ve studied, you’ve prepared and now you’re ready to find the college experience that matches your vision for the future.
-At Converse, we want to help you find your voice, listen to it and then amplify it.
 Do you think you can change the world?
 We believe you can.

 How to Apply

 Completing your application is the first step to starting your journey at Converse.
 The sooner you apply, the greater consideration you will have for scholarships.
 The process is simple, quick, and there’s no application fee.
 Our “rolling admissions” approach means we are still accepting applications and deposits when other schools’ deadlines (including May 1st National Candidate Reply Date) have already passed.

 - Complete your online application.
 You can also apply through the Common Application.

 - Send us your high school transcripts.
 You can request your transcript through your high school guidance office.
 If you’ve taken courses at multiple high schools or through dual enrollment at a local college, we’ll need those transcripts too.

 - If you’re interested in majoring in programs in music, musical theatre, theatre, or art and design, you’ll also need to schedule an audition.
 See more information below.

 Beginning October 1st you can complete the Free Application for Federal Student Aid (FAFSA), which is available online after October 1.
 More information about the FAFSA and financial aid is available through the Office of Financial Planning.